jcolag/silver-bat-01-seeking-refuge/text/08-guests.md

 Out of the corner of my eye, I see the flashlight of the guard I just managed to stop.
 It's here, damaged and gone out, right at my fingertips.
 They won't be able to see it in their own weak light.
 It's probably just about the only chance I have.
 I palm the light.
 Stand up.
 I'm wobbly, but I get to my feet.
 The guards hold their rifles on me.

 I fake a stumble.
 It's only half-fake, honestly, but I do need it to happen.
 They lower their rifles slightly.
 I'm not a threat, after all.
-Except that I am.
-I need to be.
+Except that I am; I need to be.

-I take the flashlight and fling it at one of the guns while I jump for the other, surprising both of the guards.
+Taking the flashlight and flinging it at one of the guns while I jump for the other, I manage to surprise both of the guards and myself.
 I pull on the nearer rifle, bringing the guard towards me, and throw him over my shoulder.
 He loses his grip, but not soon enough.
 My arms aren't in a position to defend myself when the butt of the other rifle is thrust into my chest.

 However, my arms just happen to be in the perfect position to bring my new rifle down on her arm, knocking her own weapon from her hand.
 She kicks out, though, flattening me against the wall and dives for her gun, grabbing it and aiming it right at me.
 I'd have a chance if I could focus, but I might be losing too much blood.